A beautiful Portuguese city, I have visited Porto twice now and on both occasions found the gluten free Porto scene totally manageable.

 We stumbled across this gluten free friendly spot by chance.
 They have loads of gluten free choices at this cafe focused on healthy food.
 Choices include tapioca crepes, gluten free pasta and even a gluten free kids menu with a few different lunch choices.

-A coeliac friendly coffee shop/cafe with lots of gluten free options – lunch and cakes.
+A coffee shop/cafe with lots of gluten free options – lunch and cakes.
 They have a terrace out front and a cute garden out back.
 Very nice, modern, stylish interior.
 Also has some sugar free, vegan, dairy free options.

 Contemporary Portuguese food.
 Quite sleek and nice looking.
 We didn’t try it but they do have various gluten free options and said they could cater for coeliacs.